reggiemcdonald/grpc-audio-converter/README.md

 is persisted for 24h, during which the user can request a presigned GET url to the object.

+#### Supported Formats
+The list is going to be a lot bigger shortly once I update the ProtoBuff.
+Currently supported encodings are:
+- WAV
+- M4A
+- MP3
+- FLAC
+Again, since audio conversion is done through the FFMPEG tool, this list will get longer shortly (or become a link to the FFMPEG docs).

 #### A note on gRPC and Protocol Buffers
 The audio conversion microservice uses gRPC and Protocol Buffers for communication. gRPC provides a convenient and performant interface for communication between microservices.